8 Signs Of Dehydration In Dogs You Should Know

 Early signs of dehydration include sunken eyes, looking lethargic, moving around slowly, dry nose, and excessive panting.
 Any change in behavior is also a red flag.
 If not treated, dehydration becomes more severe, resulting in weak hind legs and unable to stand on their own feet.

 Just like humans, dehydration in dogs can cause severe health issues.
 Dogs can lose a lot of water even though they don’t sweat.
 They lose water from several causes, including panting, diarrhea, and vomiting.

 We know how much you love your furry, four-legged friends.
-So, here is what you need to know.
+So, here are the signs of dehydration you need to look for.

 1. Sunken Eyes

 Take a look at your dog’s eyes.
 Notice anything different?
 The initial signs of dehydration are sunken eyes.
-The eyes look deprived of moisture and you sense its lost its usual sparkle.
-This is because dehydration causes a lot of issues to be drained out of fluids, including the water in and around the eyes.1
+The eyes look deprived of moisture and you sense they have lost their usual sparkle.
+This is because dehydration causes a lot of tissues to be drained out of fluids, including the water in and around the eyes.1

 2. Lethargic And Slow Paced